kaushik-kundu/analytics-ai/oci-postgresql-genai-lab/0-intro/intro.md

 ### Laptop
 You need a computer (laptop or desktop) with web browser, a text editor, and internet access.
 (Attempting to accomplish this workshop using a tablet or phone might be possible but is not recommended and it hasn't been tested on those types of devices.)

-### Access to Frankfurt or Chicago
+### Access to Ashburn or Phoenix or Chicago
-- *The Cloud Account should have access to the Chicago Region or Frankfurt region* where the Enterprise AI is available.
+- *The Cloud Account should have access to the Chicago Region or Ashburn or Phoenix region* where the Enterprise AI is available.
     - For Free Trial account, this means that the Free Trial should be created in the Chicago region
-    - For Paid account, you will need to add the Chicago or Frankfurt Region to your tenancy to access the Enterprise AI APIs.
+    - For Paid account, you will need to add the Chicago or Ashburn or Phoenix Region to your tenancy to access the Enterprise AI APIs.
 (See lab 1)

 **Please proceed to the [next lab.](#next)**